Our farmhouse is a 1930’s cottage style farmhouse, in central Virginia.

 Hi, I’m Kim and I have been married to my best friend for 32 years.
 We live in a 1930’s cottage style farmhouse in Central Virginia.
 We have been renovating and building an addition on our home for the past few years, and probably will be for a few more years.

 I’m giving this page and my introduction a dust-off and new words for this crazy year of 2020.
+I started blogging 11 years ago, and this blog was once known as Coral Cottage, and you will see that name tagged to some older photos.

-I am a maker and I am also a small scale flower and chicken farmer.
+I am a maker and I am also a small-scale flower and chicken farmer.
 Mostly I am a big dreamer.

 I am in the process of making over my life.
 After the past few years of taking care of my parents and putting my wants and dreams on hold, I am moving forward with my life in a new direction.